vingaming1113/config/README.md

-d# these are my config files for i3 and other things
+# these are my config files for i3 and other things

 # packages needed
 picom-git  \[get from aur]\